atugman/Cloud-Innovation-Summit-Docker/codelab.md

-Let’s get started!
+### Let’s get started!

 <!-- ------------------------ -->

-## Phase 0 - Meet the Customer: SecureBank, Ltd
+## Meet the Customer: SecureBank, Ltd (Phase 0)

-Throughout this lab, we’ll make reference to a fictitious customer, SecureBank, Ltd. SecureBank is a local bank that strives to provide a modern and unique experience to their customers.
+Throughout this lab, we’ll make reference to a fictitious customer, **_SecureBank, Ltd_**.
+SecureBank is a local bank that strives to provide a modern and unique experience to their customers.
 They may be small, but they they’re ambitious, and they have lofty goals when it comes to testing and releasing new software in the form of new features for their customers.
 They’re in the process of modernizing some of their key software applications, including their main mobile banking application, used by the vast majority of their customers.

 Like most banks, insurance companies, and other financial institutions, they are subject to various compliance regulations and are audited regularly.
 However, when it comes to maintaining their security posture and security configurations in their Cloud environments, they tend to take a laissez faire approach.
 Their engineering and development teams are focused on releasing new features and security is typically a lower priority.
 They’ve hired top application developers and DevOps engineers, but their skillsets in the realm of security are lackluster.